dardangerguri/HiveHelsinki-42cursus/README.md

 # Born2BeRoot

-The Born2beroot project at Hive (42 school) is an immersive learning experience in system administration.
-Through this project, we will learn how to:

-- Install and configure a virtual machine
-- Explore virtualization technologies
-- Learn about partitioning schemes
-- Gain proficiency in Logical Volume Management (LVM)
-- Master command-line software for system administration
-- Understand secure protocols like SSH
-- Appreciate the importance of system security through sudo, firewalls, and password policies

-By completing this project, we develop essential skills and knowledge to excel in system administration.
+Immersive learning experience in system administration, focusing on virtualization, partioning, command-line software, and system security.

+## About the project

+The Born2BeRoot project, part of the 42 curriculum, delves into the core concepts of system administration, requiring us to set up and manage a virtual machine.
+This journey equips us with knowledge about virtualization, disk partitioning strategies, Logical Volume Management (LVM), command-line utilities, secure protocols like SSH, and the criticality of system security through the use of sudo, firewalls, and robust password policies.

+## Files

-[`Born2BeRoot`](Born2BeRoot.md) covers most of the topics and tools, I expolored during this project!
+- `Born2BeRoot.md`: This file contains detailed information about the topics and tools I explored during this project.

+- `monitoring.sh`: This file is a a shell script used in the Born2BeRoot for monitoring purposes.
+It collects and displays information about the system, including architecture, physical and virtual CPU count, memory usage, disk usage, CPU load, last reboot time, LVM usage, TCP connections, logged-in users, network information (IP and MAC addresses), and the count of executed sudo commands.